Getting Started with Google for Non-Profits

 For my charity, this has been particularly useful as I am able to provide each new volunteer with a unique email address, as well as creating an email forwarding address that is singular to large fundraising events such as, “raceforlife@”, which directs emails to only those individuals working on that particular event.
 Being a largely web-based charity, having Google Drive and Google Hangouts for free to manage our collaborative work has been amazing.

 Google Grants allows you to take advantage of a free AdWords budget of up to $10,000 per month.
-However, there are limitations to the scheme, such as the inability to appear on the search partner or display networks, as well as having a maximum bid of $2 per click.
+However, there are limitations paid search management scheme, such as the inability to appear on the search partner or display networks, as well as having a maximum bid of $2 per click.
 This means, you shouldn’t bid on $100 payday loan keyword for a laugh.

 The process of applying to Google Grants is a little more complicated than for Google Apps.
 However, if you stick to Google’s Guide you should be just fine.
 Although, one thing to note, is that setting up a new AdWords account with your charity email address should be done through this link, rather than by navigating to the standard AdWords set up pages, as this allows you to skip the billing section.